-This question is regarding a regional question and can be found in the Regional Plan.
+This question is regarding a regional question and can be found in the regional section of the plan.

 C. (R) Describe the establishment of an agreement concerning how the planning region will collectively negotiate on and reach an agreement with the Governor on local levels of performance for, and report on, the performance accountability measures described in WIOA sec.
 116(c) for local areas or the planning region.